 The design on the doily was quite fussy, so I took a plastic lid to mask off the center bit.
 When spraying the doily, I used a very light touch, so the design would come out blotchy and hazy rather than perfect.
 I think it adds a nice aged feel.

-Once the paint was dry, I applied a coat of clear Mod Podge.
-Unicorn SPiT tends to peel off of the glass if it’s not treated first.
+Once the paint was dry, I applied a coat of clear Mod Podge to the glass.
+Like most water-based paints, Unicorn SPiT won’t adhere to smooth surfaces like glass, plastic, or melamine if it’s not treated first.
 If you don’t have any SPiT, acrylic paints will also work.
-Using a combination of White Ming and Zia Teal I just dabbed bits of color on to the back of the glass, being careful to leave some gaps between the colors.
+Using a combination of White Ming and Zia Teal I just dabbed bits of color onto the back of the glass, being careful to leave some gaps between the colors.

 When everything was dry, copperleaf was applied to the outer edges of the glass.

 Copperleaf is really, really thin sheets of copper and you should be able to find it in most craft shops.
 It comes in a pack of between 10 and 25 sheets.
 To apply the copper leaf, spray the area with a little tacky glue and gently brush on the leaf with a good quality brush.
 I had to keep flipping the glass over to make sure it looked okay.
 It was a bit disconcerting to work on the back of the glass, you’re kinda layering everything in reverse 😀

 Once I had the look I was going for, I sprayed the back of the glass with mirror effects from Rustoleum.
 Krylon sells something similar, but it’s hard to find here in South Africa.

 And that’s it.
 The Verre Eglomise with Unicorn Spit experiment was done.
 The piece of glass went back into the original plastic frame, which got a quick makeover with some spray paint.